AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Who has the lowest auto insurance rates in Pennsylvania?

-What are car insurance requirements in Pennsylvania?
+What are the minimum car insurance requirements in Pennsylvania?

 • $15,000 in bodily injury per person and $30,000 in bodily injury per accident